buildkite/agent-stack-k8s/DEVELOPMENT.md

 just cleanup-orphans
 ```

-For this to work, you will need a "classic" GraphQL-enabled token as well as:
+For this to work, you will need a Buildkite API token with GraphQL enabled and these REST API scopes also enabled:

 - `read_artifacts`
 - `write_pipelines`